avinetworks/avi-helm-charts/docs/faq.md

 #### How do I clean up all my configs?

-Simply delete the AKO configmap to delete the virtualservices in Avi.
-Re-create the same configmap to re-create your setup.
+The key deleteConfig in data section of AKO configmap can be used to cleanup the setup.
+Edit AKO configmap and set deleteConfig: "true" to delete ako created objects in Avi.
+Edit the configmap and set deleteConfig: "false" to re-create your setup.

 #### How is the Shared VS lifecycle controlled?